This page provides an overview of what to expect on the day you take the National Assessment Collaboration (NAC) Examination.

 - Address patient concerns regarding results, a diagnosis or a medical problem

-You are not expected to carry out genital or rectal examinations.
-This is out of respect for the standardized patients and the short time allotted to each station.
+Do not carry out genital, rectal or breast examinations.
 In a station where you believe that such an examination is appropriate, you should inform the physician examiner.
 If there are relevant findings needed to complete the clinical encounter, or answer the oral questions, the physician examiner will provide these findings to you.

-A set amount of time is allowed for moving to the next station and for reading the posted instructions.
-During this time, the physician examiner completes the rating instrument for the current candidate and prepares for the next candidate.
-Remove one bar code identification label from the sheet, so it is ready to give to the physician examiner.
-At the sound of the buzzer, you enter the room and proceed with the required task.
+A set amount of time is allowed for moving to the next station and for reading the instructions.
+During this time, remove one bar code identification label from the sheet, to have it ready to give to the physician examiner.
+At the sound of the buzzer, enter the room and proceed with the required task.

 Read the instructions for each station carefully.
-For instance, in a physical examination station, you must greet the patient and report what you are doing and report your findings (to both the patient and the physician examiner) as you carry out those examination manoeuvers that you deem appropriate.
-It is not appropriate to ask questions to the patient during a physical examination station unless the questions relate directly to the examination itself; for example, “Does it hurt when you raise your arm?”
-Patients are discouraged from answering other questions in any detail.
-There is no credit given for asking questions and doing so will use some of the limited time available for that station.
-Conversely, it is not appropriate to carry out any physical examination manoeuvers in a history station.
+For instance, in a physical examination station, you must greet the patient and report what you are doing and report your findings (to both the patient and the physician examiner) as you carry out examination manoeuvers.
+You should not ask questions to the patient during a physical examination station unless the questions relate directly to the examination itself; for example, “Does it hurt when you raise your arm?”
+Conversely, it is not appropriate to carry out physical examination manoeuvers in a history station.

-In a combined history/physical examination station or a management station (i.e., doing whatever tasks are necessary to manage the patient’s problem at that moment), it is up to you to prioritize the elements of the two (or more) tasks.
+In a combined history/physical examination station or a management station (i.e., completing tasks that are necessary to manage the patient’s problem at that moment), it is up to you to prioritize the tasks.

 The instructions for each station are posted next to the door and are available inside each room.
-The instructions provide the patient’s name and age, the presenting problem, the setting (family practice clinic or Emergency Department), and the nature of the station, be it a history and/or physical.
+The instructions provide the patient’s name and age, the presenting problem, the setting (family practice clinic or emergency department), and the type of station.
 Vital signs, test results and/or elements of the family history may be provided.
-You are allowed to take notes while waiting to enter a station.
+You can take notes while waiting to enter a station.

-The following is an example of instructions to candidates for a clinical station:
+The following is an example of the candidate instructions:

 |Jonathan Jones, a 65-year-old man, presents to your office because he has been experiencing abdominal pain.|